Attested: Clavinio at position 29 in the Ravenna Cosmography

 Where: Probably lost to the sea in Somerset, off the Steart Peninsula, in Bridgwater Bay, at about ST2747.
-Its position in RC's list of names narrows down the location.
+Its position in the Cosmography's sequence of names narrows down the location.
 Coastlines around the Severn Estuary have changed by hundreds of metres since Roman times.

 Name origin: PIE *klau- ‘hook, peg’ led to Latin clavis ‘key’ and clava ‘knotty branch’, plus English claw, close, etc. The closest parallel is actually Olcaclavis in a similar coastal setting near Lindisfarne.
 Notice how the modern name Steart, from a Germanic word for ‘tail’, essentially translates the earlier name.
 In Latin -inium was a common noun ending, seen particularly on towns, such as Londinium.